The self is not something ready-made, but something in continuous formation through choice of action. -John Dewey

 Confidence in every Child

 Middle School students at Presbyterian School are expected to demonstrate their learning by creating, collaborating, and presenting.
 Students grow as a result of intentional reflection and challenging goals for improvement.
-Our Classroom Learning Cycle focuses beyond “what we know” and challenges students to think about “what we do with what we know.”
+Our model for learning focuses beyond “what we know” and challenges students to think about “what we do with what we know.”